benitomartin/mlops-car-prices/model/README.md

     prefect block type ls
     ```

-- Push the blocks to the the server, so we can use them:
+- Push the blocks to the server, so we can use them:

     ```bash
     prefect block register -m prefect_aws
     ```

-- Initialilze your prefect project.This will create the following files: `.prefectignore`, `prefect.yaml`, `.prefect/`
+- Initialilze your prefect project.
+This will create the following files: `.prefectignore`, `prefect.yaml`, `.prefect/`

     ```bash
     prefect project init